Forest-Economics-Goettingen/woodValuationDE/README.md

 consequences of calamities.
 A broad set of previously published and newly derived quantitative effects of calamities is implemented.
 Additionally, user can implement their own factors.
 For wood revenues, a calamity factor is multiplied with the undisturbed revenues.
-The options are implemented by default are listed in <a href="#tab3">Tab.
+The options that are implemented by default are listed in <a href="#tab3">Tab.
 3</a>.

 &nbsp;<br>